Rational exponents in extremal graph theory: Introduction

 When $H$ is bipartite, the estimate above shows that $\textrm{ex}(n, H) = o(n^2)$.
 This bound is easily improved to show that for every bipartite graph $H$ there is some positive $\delta$ such that $\textrm{ex}(n, H) = O(n^{2-\delta})$.
 However, there are very few bipartite graphs for which we have matching upper and lower bounds.

 The most closely studied case is when $H = K_{s,t}$, the complete bipartite graph with parts of order $s$ and $t$.
 In this case, a famous result of K\H{o}v\'ari, S\'os and Tur\'an \cite{KST54} shows that $\textrm{ex}(n, K_{s,t}) = O_{s,t}(n^{2 - 1/s})$ whenever $s \leq t$.
-This bound was shown to be tight for $s = 2$ by Erd\H{o}s, R\'enyi and S\'os \cite{ERS66} and for $s = 3$ by Brown \cite{B66}.
+This bound was shown to be tight for $s = 2$ by Esther Klein~\cite{E38} (see also~\cite{B66, ERS66}) and for $s = 3$ by Brown~\cite{B66}.
 For higher values of $s$, it is only known that the bound is tight when $t$ is sufficiently large in terms of $s$.
 This was first shown by Koll\'ar, R\'onyai and Szab\'o \cite{KRS96}, though their construction was improved slightly by Alon, R\'onyai and Szab\'o \cite{ARS99}, who showed that there are graphs with $n$ vertices and $\Omega_s(n^{2 - 1/s})$ edges containing no copy of $K_{s, t}$ with $t = (s-1)! + 1$.

 Alternative proofs showing that $\textrm{ex}(n, K_{s,t}) = \Omega_s(n^{2 - 1/s})$ when $t$ is significantly larger than $s$ were later found by Blagojevi\'c, Bukh and Karasev~\cite{BBK13} and by Bukh~\cite{B14}.
 In both cases, the basic idea behind the construction is to take a random polynomial $f : \mathbb{F}_q^s \times \mathbb{F}_q^s \rightarrow \mathbb{F}_q$ and then to consider the graph $G$ between two copies of $\mathbb{F}_q^s$ whose edges are all those pairs $(x, y)$ such that $f(x, y) = 0$.
-A further application of this random algebraic technique was recently given by Conlon~\cite{C14}, who showed that for every natural number $k \geq 2$ there exists a natural number $\ell$ such that, for every $n$, there is a graph on $n$ vertices with $\Omega_k(n^{1 + 1/k})$ vertices for which there are at most $\ell$ paths of length $k$ between any two vertices.
+A further application of this random algebraic technique was recently given by Conlon~\cite{C14}, who showed that for every natural number $k \geq 2$ there exists a natural number $\ell$ such that, for every $n$, there is a graph on $n$ vertices with $\Omega_k(n^{1 + 1/k})$ edges for which there are at most $\ell$ paths of length $k$ between any two vertices.
 By a result of Faudree and Simonovits~\cite{FS83}, this is sharp up to the implied constant.
 We refer the interested reader to~\cite{C14} for further background and details.

 In this paper, we give yet another application of the random algebraic method, proving that for every rational number between $1$ and $2$, there is a family of graphs $\mathcal{H}_r$ for which $\textrm{ex}(n, \mathcal{H}_r) = \Theta(n^r)$.
 This solves a longstanding open problem in extremal graph theory that has been reiterated by a number of authors, including Frankl~\cite{F86} and F\"uredi and Simonovits~\cite{FS13}.